Got the sniffles? It could be due to snow mould

 This disease can damage or kill grass when the snow melts.

-The fungus is dormant during the warmer months.
-It doesn't grow in winter, either, because cold and dry air prevent expansion.
+The fungus is dormant during the warmer months and it's unable to grow in winter because cold, dry winter air prevents it from expanding.

 The mould begins to infect plants when gradually warming temperatures or brief warm spells cause snow to melt, providing the fungi with the moisture it needs to survive.

-Damage is usually concentrated to small patches of dead grass, but some fields can contain several of them.
+Damage is usually concentrated to small patches of dead grass, but some fields can contain several such patches.
 The fungus can vary in colour, from pink to grey and resembles cobwebs or small black masses.

 While the damage it causes is mostly superficial, fungal spores can trigger allergies and asthma attacks in humans.